mroughan/aleph-zero-heroes/content/posts/pratchett_discworld.md

 # Acknowledgements

-Just a quite thanks for the people who have been helping me edit these blogs, notably my wife and Giang Nguyen.
+Just a quiet thanks for the people who have been helping me edit these blogs, notably my wife and Giang Nguyen.

 ---